AmauryDM/twitter-dataflow/README.md

 - JDK 8 is installed and the JAVA_HOME path variable is set (no spaces in the path recommended)
 - Administrator rights on the machine
 - Project installed in the directory "C:/twitter/", changes may occur if the path is not exactly the same

+## Tutorial sequence

+The README serves as an introduction to the project.
+In order to follow the installation and configuration of the application, one is invited to go through the different text files explaining step by step how to put it in place.